How to Stay Warm in a Tent While Cold-weather Camping: 21 Game-changing Tips

 5. Eat Late

-Put your evening meal off as late as possible to benefit from diet-induced thermogenesis, a process in which your body heats up during digestion.
-Having a hot drink before hitting the hay can also make your belly a small boiler room for the rest of your body and have you falling asleep in no time.
+Delay your evening meal to benefit from diet-induced thermogenesis, a process in which your body heats up during digestion.
+Having a hot drink before hitting the hay can also turn your belly into a small boiler room for the rest of your body and have you falling asleep in no time.

 Man in snowy lakeside scene warming hands by campfire